5-day French Camino journey by private car

 Ponferrada

-Take an hour to wand this ancient town and explore the medieval castle built by the Knights Templar to protect pilgrims on the Camino de Compostela.
-Don’t miss the 10th century Church of Santo Tomás de las Ollas on the outskirts of town.
+Take an hour to wander this ancient town and explore the medieval castle built by the Knights Templar to protect pilgrims on the Camino de Compostela.
+On the outskirts of town, don’t miss the 10th-century Church of Santo Tomás de las Ollas.
 The main chapel is a harmonious blend of Christian and Moorish architecture.

 Astorga